 7. Fly From Los Angeles to Tokyo or Seoul (KrisFlyer)

 Check out Singapore Airlines flights from Los Angeles to Tokyo or Seoul.
 For only 95,000 miles, you can enjoy a great first class experience.

 8. Fly From San Francisco to Hong Kong or Singapore (KrisFlyer)

 If you’re looking for a premium experience to Southeast Asia, you can use KrisFlyer miles to fly Singapore business class to Hong Kong for only 82,000 miles or get to Singapore for 88,000 miles.

 Need help booking?
 See our step by step guide for booking Singapore business class using points.

 9. Fly Virgin Atlantic Upper Class to Europe (KrisFlyer)

 While Singapore Airlines has one award chart for all Star Alliance partners, it has a separate one for flights on Virgin Atlantic.
 One key aspect to this award chart is that a round-trip flight is required.

 However, you can experience Virgin Atlantic’s Upper-Class product for only 100,000 miles round-trip.
 This is 30,000 miles less than using KrisFlyer miles on a Star Alliance partner airline to travel to Europe.

 Need Help Booking?
-Check out our step-by-step guide to booking Virgin Atlantic Upper Class!
+Check out our step-by-step guide to booking Virgin Atlantic Upper Class using points.